 Cave tour at Fort Sint Pieter

 The experience is thoroughly enjoyable.
-As I walked down the enormous tunnels, lantern swinging in hand as the guide told stories of centuries ago, I felt like some kind of Indiana Jones.
-I’m someone who gets claustrophobic easily, and I don’t enjoy being underground.
-But the caves are cool and refreshing, and extremely tall, so even for me it was a comfortable experience.
+As I walked down the enormous tunnels, a lantern swinging in hand as the guide told stories of centuries ago, I felt like Indiana Jones.
+I’m someone who gets claustrophobic easily and I don’t enjoy being underground.
+But the caves are cool and refreshing, and extremely tall, so it was a comfortable experience (even for me).
 The guides are very knowledgeable and I felt quite safe.
-It’s definitely an adventure I wouldn’t want you to miss.
+It’s definitely an adventure you wouldn’t want to miss!

 Soak up the Dialect

 As you may have noticed, Limburg has its own dialect that differs a little from typical Dutch.
 It’s considered a mixture of German and Dutch and is referred to by locals as plat.
 For example, they would say boeten instead of buiten (outside), and sjoon rather than schoenen (shoes).
 The Maastricht catch-phrase is haw pin!
-Which means houd moed or ‘stay strong’.
-Of course, different towns and cities have different variations of the dialect.
+Which means houd moed or “stay strong”.
+Of course, different towns and cities have different variations of this dialect.

 Kringloops: second-hand steals

-If you’re a shop-a-holic and love a good bargain, or maybe you’ve started a more sustainable fashion lifestyle, Maastricht has many second-hand stores of good quality for you to browse through.
-You can find anything from classic radios, record players and type-writers, to timeless fashion pieces and vintage furniture.
+If you’re a shopaholic and love a good bargain, or maybe you’ve started a more sustainable fashion lifestyle, Maastricht has many good quality second-hand stores for you to browse through.
+You can find anything from classic radios, record players, and type-writers, to timeless fashion pieces, and vintage furniture.
 Take some time to wander through these shops and you might be surprised by the gems you’ll find.

 How to get to Maastricht